dannyvankooten/www.dannyvankooten.com/_posts/2021-04-02-solving-advent-of-code-2020-under-1-second.md

 ~~Since values larger than 500K were further apart (sparse), I used an optimized hashmap implementation for these values to store the previous positions.
 It uses a really limited amount (< 10) of linear probing attempts to prevent spending too much time on values that have not been seen before.~~

 I used a lookup array that stores the previous index of a number.
-The array was allocated using `mmap` with 2MB page sizes in combination with a bitset that is checked before even indexing into the array.
+The array was allocated using `mmap` with 2 MB "huge" page sizes in combination with a bitset that is checked before even indexing into the array.
 This shaved off another 100ms compared to the array + hashmap approach.

 ---